mainmatter/ember-simple-auth/README.md

 as well as prepare yourself for v5 release which will make it **required**.
 [v4 upgrade guide](guides/upgrade-to-v4.md).

+### Upgrading to 7.0 release?

+The 7.0 release introduces a **breaking** change, it no longer automatically provides a session service and a default session-store.
+You have explicitly import these files instead.
+Additional semi-breaking change is how classes provided by us are extended.
+Please see the guide [v7 upgrade guide](guides/upgrade-to-v7.md).

 ## Walkthrough

 Once the library is installed, import a session service and a session-store inside your application__.